AbbyBurden/HEK-Flare-Positions/README.md

 4. Identify the brightest pixel as the flare location
 5. Calculate and record the corrected HPC coordinates

+## Potential Problems

+- If 2 flares happen at the same time, this will not catch it

 ## Usage

 Researchers can directly use the pre-generated dataframe for their studies.
-The dataframe is available.
+The dataframe is available as hek_flares.csv.

 For those interested in the underlying process:
 1. The code used to generate this dataframe is included in this repository.